Brake Bias Definition and Meaning

 By using smart brake bias settings, you can fine-tune how the braking force is split between the front and rear wheels to suit different track conditions and driving preferences.

-Modern brake bias systems let you make real-time changes, allowing you to shift the braking force between the front and rear wheels as needed.
+Modern brake bias systems allow you to make real-time changes, shifting the braking force between the front and rear wheels as needed.

-Good brake bias settings help balance the car’s weight, tire grip, and track surface to avoid too much nose-diving or losing traction in the back.
+Good brake bias settings help balance the car’s weight, tire grip, and track surface to avoid excessive nose-diving or loss of traction in the back.

 Using the latest brake bias technology can make a big difference in lap times and race results, giving you an advantage while keeping the car stable and easy to control.